wbhart/mpir/build.vc9/readme.txt

  C:\Program Files (x86)\Microsoft Visual Studio 9.0\VC\bin

-You will also need to move the yasm.rules file from this distribution into the directory where Visual Studio 2008 expects to find it, which is typically:
+It should be names yasm.exe.
+You will also need to move the yasm.rules file from this distribution into the directory where Visual Studio 2008 expects to find it, which is
+typically:

 C:\Program Files (x86)\Microsoft Visual Studio 9.0
 			  \VC\VCProjectDefaults

 Alternatively you can configure the path for rules files in the VC++ configuration dialogue.

-The NASM assembler is no longer supported as it has problems with include file directory handling that the NASM team are not willing to fix.

 You will need to install Python if you wish to use the scripts that automate the MPIR and MPFR tests.
 Otherwise these have to